What is a Front-end Developer?

 5. Build a strong foundation in computer science

-While front-end development primarily focuses on the presentation layer of web applications, having a solid understanding of computer science principles can be beneficial.
-Concepts like algorithms, data structures, and programming paradigms will help you become a more well-rounded developer.
+Front-end dev is primarily concerned with the presentation layer of web applications, but having a better working knowledge of computer science concepts can benefit your work.
+Understanding algorithms, data structures, and programming paradigms/translations will help broaden your understanding, and make you a better developer.

 6. Build a portfolio